sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

-If you have created your marketplace environment prior to the 25th of April 2023, and you are using the Sharetribe Web Template, it is good to note that there are two new transaction processes the template uses, and those processes may not be in your Flex marketplace by default.
+If you have created your marketplace environment prior to the 25th of April 2023, and you are using the Sharetribe Web Template, it is good to note that there are two new transaction processes the template uses, and those processes may not be in your Sharetribe marketplace by default.
 You can find the transaction processes in [/ext/transaction-processes/](https://github.com/sharetribe/web-template/tree/main/ext/transaction-processes) in the repository.

-To use the template, you will need to have the transaction processes in your Flex environment.
+To use the template, you will need to have the transaction processes in your Sharetribe environment.
 [Follow these steps](https://github.com/sharetribe/web-template#take-the-new-beta-processes-into-use)
 to create both processes in your environment through Flex CLI.